 Shimotsuma Castle, Medieval castle ruins in Shimotsuma, Japan

-The castle was built in 1455 by the Tagaya clan and served as a strategic outpost for several generations.
-After the Battle of Sekigahara in 1600, the fortress was taken over and lost its military importance.
+The castle was built in 1455 by the Tagaya clan and served as a base for several generations in the region.
+After the Battle of Sekigahara in 1600, it lost its strategic role and was gradually abandoned.

 The community of curious travelers